leacornelio/text-to-image/README.md

 1. Download the preprocessed metadata for [birds](https://drive.google.com/open?id=1O_LtUP9sch09QH3s_EBAgLEctBQ5JBSJ) and save them to `data/`
 2. Download the [birds](http://www.vision.caltech.edu/visipedia/CUB-200-2011.html) image data.
 Extract them to `data/birds/`.
 Raw text data of CUB dataset is avaiable [here](https://drive.google.com/file/d/1KyTQVo67izP4NEAAZBRnqrGG3yRh3azD/view?usp=sharing)

-The captions are pre-processed by loading them and splitting them into tokens.
-A dictionary is built as a reference to extract the corresponding indices of each token.
-The transformed tokens are passed to the text encoder to obtain the embdeddings.

 ---
 ### Training
 Set B_Validation in cfg/bird.yml to False